Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

-The speaker is insistent, initially proposing with a universal statement in those well known opening two lines, enjambment encouraging the reader to continue on from first to second.
+The speaker is insistent, initially proposing a universal statement in those well-known opening two lines, enjambment encouraging the reader to continue on from first to second.

 - This is one of the great introductions to the concept of time and its withering effects on all things.

-In lines three and four the speaker adds a dramatic element, a metaphor, of the stage, surely a favourite of Shakespeare's.
-Here the stage is the world, all of life, the universe, and on it there are fake performances, sham and illusory scenes that are mere surface material.
+In lines three and four the speaker adds a dramatic element, a metaphor, of the stage, surely a favorite of Shakespeare's.
+Here the stage is the world, all of life, the universe, and on it, there are fake performances, sham and illusory scenes that are mere surface material.
 Life is a series of appearances, revealed fleetingly.

-And these life performances are somehow influenced by stars.
-In Shakespeare's time it was generally believed that an invisible fluid came down from the heavens to effect life on earth, including human decisions and actions.
-Astrologers would interpret these movements of the stars and predict outcomes and best practice.
+And these "life performances" are somehow influenced by stars.
+In Shakespeare's time, it was generally believed that an invisible fluid came down from the heavens to affect life on earth, including human decisions and actions.
+Astrologers would interpret these movements of the stars and predict outcomes and best practices.

 Progressing, the next sub-clause in line 5 turns to the observation of the plant world, comparing humans to plants - both grow in similar ways - cheerèd and checked (encouraged and stopped) by the weather.